chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 should be used in a crate.
 We will come back to how to run the generated parser later.

-Rustlr can also be invoked from within Rust by calling the [rustlr::rustle](https://docs.rs/rustlr/latest/rustlr/fn.rustle.html) function, which takes as a vector of strings the same command-line arguments.

 ####  **GRAMMAR FORMAT**